 But, since we can’t count on the world to be safe for dog paws, we need to protect our pets.
 Have a safe and cool summer!

-The hot side of the bridge got a new (temporary) paint job to protect paws and other unshod feet!
+The hot side of the bridge got a warning sign as well as a new (temporary) paint job to protect paws and other unshod feet!
 I am impressed with the speed at which a fix was found — and I hope that a permanent solution is implemented soon!